weirayao/torchprime/docs/sharding.md

 ### Indexing syntax

 Sometimes the output of a module is a `list` or `tuple`.
-In order to identify which tensor element to shard, you could add a `[i]` suffix to the name where `i` is an integer that indexes into the module output.
-For example, we'll find the following configuration in the FSDP sharding config for Mixtral because the Mixtral decoder layer returns both the embedding and also a load balancing loss.
+In order to identify which tensor element to shard, add a `[i]` suffix to the name where `i` is an integer that indexes into the module output.
+For example, you'll find the following configuration in the FSDP sharding config for Mixtral because the Mixtral decoder layer returns both the embedding and also a load balancing loss.

 ```yaml